ChrFrohn/Access-Package-Builder/README.md

 }
 ```

-### Tenant ID
+#### 2. Run the Script
+The script will first ask for the path to your JSON file (e.g., "C:\Users\YourName\Downloads\access-packages.json").
+If you don't provide this, the script will exit.

-The next input the PowerShell script needs is your Tenant ID.
-This is required in order to connect to the tenant where the access packages will be created.
-Your tenant ID is unique for each tenant and can be found here: https://entra.microsoft.com/#view/Microsoft_AAD_IAM/TenantOverview.ReactView.
-It should look something like this: 4b0c7e06-9a48-4c32-dab9-44054bd2ba22.
+Next, it will ask for your Tenant ID.
+This is required to connect to the right tenant where the access packages will be created.
+Your Tenant ID can be found at https://entra.microsoft.com/#view/Microsoft_AAD_IAM/TenantOverview.ReactView and looks something like: 4b0c7e06-9a48-4c32-dab9-44054bd2ba22.

-The PowerShell script will check if you input something that matches a tenant ID, and if not, it will exit.

-### Catalogs in Entra ID Governance

-Each access package needs to be created in a Catalog in Entra ID Governance.
-This is where the access package along with resources (groups) will be stored and managed.
-The PowerShell script will create the following three catalogs in Entra ID Governance if they don't already exist (if they do exist, they will be used to add the access packages).
-The catalogs need to be created before the access packages can be created:
+#### 3. Review and Confirm
+Before making any changes, the script will show you what it's going to create:
+- Which access packages will be created
+- Which security groups will be added to each package

+You'll be asked to confirm with 'Y' (Yes, continue) or 'N' (No, stop) before any changes are made.

+#### 4. Automatic Creation
+After confirmation, the script will:
+- Create three catalogs if they don't already exist:
-- Catalog 1: Default
+  - Default
-- Catalog 2: Company
+  - Company
-- Catalog 3: Department
+  - Department

-Here's how the script creates catalogs:
+- Create the recommended access packages in these catalogs
+- Set up default policies (which control how packages can be assigned)
+- Set up auto-assignment policies (which can automatically assign packages based on user attributes)
+- Add all compatible security groups to each package

+## Technical Details

+### Catalog Creation
+Each access package needs to be created within a Catalog.
+The script creates or uses three catalogs:

 ```powershell
 function New-Catalog {